András Mechwart: In the management of the Ganz Works (1867–1873)

 After Abraham Ganz's death in December 1867, the heirs entrusted Eichleiter, Keller and Mechwart with the operational and business management.
 The factory changed its name to 'Ganz & Co.'
 (Ganz és Társa).
 But after two years the heirs living in Switzerland sold the factory, and after a short reorganization the new manager of 'Ganz & Co.
 Iron Foundry & Machine Factory Inc.' (Ganz és Társa Vasöntő és Gépgyár Rt.) was Mechwart.

-The reorganization did not confused the factory's life.
+The reorganization did not affect the factory's life.
 This is evidenced by the fact that despite the crisis between 1870 and 1872, a commission of 6–8% was paid, and then they opened a new machine factory in Racibórz, Poland.
 As the recognition of the good work, the Ganz factory won a gold medal in Moscow in 1872, and on the World Exhibition in Vienna the company got honorary diploma in 1873.

-But the crisis starting in 1873 hit strongly the factory.
-Eichleiter and Keller left the business.
+In 1873, a crisis hit the factory when Eichleiter and Keller left the business.
 After 1874 Mechwart became the CEO of the company and he handled alone the work in the organization, managing and market research fields.
-Everything that the Hungarian industry could be to him thankful for can be dated from this time.